GitWorkingTime/interactive-mnist-classifier/README.md

 WebSocket to a from-scratch C++ server, which runs a convolutional neural network (CNN) and returns a live probability distribution over the digits 0–9 as you draw.

-The C++ side implements the WebSocket protocol, the CNN, and the tensor math by hand — no web-server or deep-learning frameworks.
+The C++ side implements the WebSocket protocol, the CNN, and the tensor math by hand.
+No web-server or deep-learning frameworks.

 ---